 - Weigh at least 18 pounds

 If you have very young kids who have never been in a small boat and that might be fussy, we highly encourage you to explore a private kayak tour.
-They don't cost a lot more, youth discounts still apply and it gives you the flexibility to alter the tour or come back early without conflicting with the rest of the people on a regular tour itinerary.
+They don't cost a lot more, youth discounts still apply and it gives you the flexibility to paddle as slowly as you want, alter the tour and/or come back early without conflicting with the rest of the people on a regular tour itinerary.

 Yes!
 But we do recommend considering a private tour if you are at all concerned about potentially holding other people back on a regular tour.
 On a private tour we can tailor the pace to your needs.
 A private tour does not cost a lot for a family either!
 See our Private Kayak Tours page or call us at 805.528.1080 for details. #faq-24